-Housing Assistance Payments Contract (HAP Contract) Section 8 Tenant-Based Assistance Housing Choice Voucher Program
+Housing Assistance Payments Contract (HAP Contract)

+Section 8 Tenant-Based Assistance Housing Choice Voucher Program

-U.S. Department of Housing and Urban Development Office of Public and Indian Housing OMB Approval 2577-0169 (Exp.
-04/30/2018)
+U.S. Department of Housing and Urban Development Office of Public and Indian Housing OMB Approval No. 2577-0169 exp.
+7/31/2022

-Privacy Act Statement.
-The Department of Housing and Urban Development (HUD) is authorized to collect the information required on this form by Section 8 of the U.S. Housing Act of 1937 (42 U.S.C.
+Privacy Act Statement: The Department of Housing and Urban Development (HUD) is authorized to collect the information required on this form by Section 8 of the U.S. Housing Act of 1937 (42 U.S.C.
 1437f).
 Collection of family members' names and unit address, and owner's name and payment address is mandatory.
 The information is used to provide Section 8 tenant-based assistance under the Housing Choice Voucher program in the form of housing assistance payments.
-The information also specifies what utilities and appliances are to be supplied by the owner, and what utilities and appliances are to be supplied by the tenant.
-HUD may disclose this information to Federal, State and local agencies when relevant to civil, criminal, or regulatory investigations and prosecutions.
+The information also specifies what utilities and appliances are to be supplied by the owner, and what utilities and appliances are to be supplied to the tenant.
+HUD may disclose this information to Federal, State, and local agencies when relevant to civil, criminal, or regulatory investigations and prosecutions.
 It will not be otherwise disclosed or released outside of HUD, except as permitted or required by law.
+Failure to provide any of the information may result in delay or rejection of family or owner participation in the program.